Edmond, Oklahoma Therapists

-The state saw a decrease in Oklahoma teens dying from prescription opiods; however, state officials continue to search for the right answer, as three other drugs enter the sphere of concern.
+The state saw a decrease in Oklahoma teens dying from prescription opioids; however, state officials continue to search for the right answer, as three other drugs enter the sphere of concern.

 Mexican drug cartels bring in tens of thousands of pounds of meth every day.
-Between 2010 and 2016, meth overdose deaths increased 265% in Oklahoma.
-The most commonly abused drug across the Oklahoma is marijuana.
+Between 2010 and 2016, meth overdose deaths increased by 265% in Oklahoma.
+The most commonly abused drug across Oklahoma is marijuana.
 It battles methamphetamines to be one of the top drugs causing people to go to rehab in the state.
-The opiod heroin is an epidemic in the Northeast predicted to enter Oklahoma as a major concern in 2018.
+The opioid heroin is epidemic in the Northeast predicted to enter Oklahoma as a major concern in 2018.